 6. Demonstrate Your Understanding of Financial Metrics

-Venture capitalists will closely examine the financial data associated with your business, such as revenue, gross margins and cash flow.
+Venture capitalists will closely examine the financial projections associated with your business, such as revenue, gross margins and cash flow.
 Make sure to provide specific details about your financial performance to give venture capitalists an idea of what your business is worth.

 A great way to do this is by showing that you have a proven track record in the industry , especially if you’ve brought in more than $2 million in revenue per year.